-- Why is the programme you are applying for the right one?
+Why is the programme you are applying for the right one for you?

-The people who'll read your personal statement will be as convinced by your statement as much as you are.
+The people who'll read your personal statement will be as convinced by it as you are.
 That’s why it’s crucial to first answer these questions for yourself and make sure you are comfortable with the answers.
-It’s just looking in a mirror and being comfortable with who you are and who you plan to become.

 What a personal statement is not

-You shouldn’t confuse a personal statement for your university application with one for a job application.
-It’s more about you and how the university fits into your plans rather than why the university is great and you can’t live without it.
+Don’t confuse a personal statement for your Master’s or PhD application with a cover letter for a job application.
+The personal statement is more about you and how the university fits into your plans rather than why the university is great, and you can’t live without it.

-Finally, your personal statement is not a scientific paper, or your journal.
+Don't treat your personal statement as a scientific paper or your journal.
 Keep it professional, but be a person.
 Just present yourself the way you would to a total stranger, but be friendly.
 You can be open and frank, but leave some things out, because you don’t know that person well enough.

 The key is to grab your reader’s attention from the very beginning.
 How?

-Start with the degree you are interested in, then set the stage for why you want to study it.
-In two sentences explain what you’re interested in and how you became interested in it!
+Here’s how your personal statement for grad schools should start.
+Lead with what is most interesting for the reader, or what you are interested in the most.
+Second, set the stage for why you want to study that Master’s or PhD programme.
+In two sentences, explain how you got here, how you pursued your passion and are willing to invest more time and effort.
 In the next two sentences, give an overview of your background in this field!
 Now conclude with what you intend to do with your graduate degree!

 How long should your personal statement be?
 And how much time should you invest in writing it?

-Personal statements are generally short in length: approx. 700 words; 1-2 pages.
-However, you should take extra special care to make sure that it is written well and edited thoroughly for grammar, spelling, or punctuation errors.
-Every sentence should be carefully thought out, and every single word should contribute to your overall statement of purpose.
+Personal statements required for graduate school admissions are short.
+Their length should bearound 700 words, meaning 1-2 pages.
+However, you should be careful to write it well and edit it thoroughly for grammar, spelling, or punctuation errors.
+Carefully consider each sentence you write because every single word contributes to the impact of your statement of purpose.

 Reflect on what led you to apply for this programme.
-An encounter you had with a particular scholar, an inspiring course you took, a pivotal moment during your studies – there isn’t space for these kinds of things on your CV, but at least your personal statement gives the space to share these personal experiences.
+An encounter you had with a particular scholar, an inspiring course you took, a pivotal moment during your studies – there isn’t space for these kinds of things on your CV, but a personal statement allows you to share such personal experiences.

-Expect to go through a few drafts before you get to the final version that is ready for submission.
-Don’t expect miracles!
-You shouldn’t be able to get a good final version over one weekend.
+Expect to go through a few drafts before you get to the final version, and don’t expect miracles!
+You shouldn’t be able to do it over one weekend.

-- In your personal statement, show that you’ve given thought to the actual programme you’re applying to.
-Don't tell them that you applied to their school because it is the highest-ranking school, or that it’s in a city you’d love to live in.
+Demonstrate that you’ve given thought to the actual programme you’re applying to.
+Don't tell them that you applied to their school because it is the highest-ranking school or that it’s in a city you’d love to live in.

-- Almost every university department website has details about each faculty member - what they specialise in and what they’ve published.
+Almost every university department website has details about each faculty member - what they specialise in and what they’ve published.
 Use this information to your advantage.
 Show that your interests align with those who already work in that department and that your research will find a comfortable home there.
-Then, include a sentence or two about it in the personal statement: ‘I have contacted Professor Xavier, who has agreed to oversee my research during my post-graduate studies’.
+If you already contacted one of the professors in the school, make sure to mention it in your personal statement.

 How do you keep the reader engaged while they go through your letter?
 Your personal statement is an opportunity to express yourself, but wasting the admission committee’s time is considered a capital sin.